Flat Plate Collector

 - The thickness of the body.

-- The angle of incidence of the sun's rays.
+- The angle of incidence of the solar rays.

 The greenhouse effect

-This radiation that can not come out is reflected inward again.
-A part of this energy heats the glass and the crystal sends it in and out.
+This solar radiation that can not escape is reflected inward again.
+A part of this energy heats the glass and the crystal sends it inwards and outwards.

 Some plastics (such as polycarbonate) have a similar behavior to glass (they let shortwave radiation from the Sun pass by and stop the longwave emissions coming from the absorber plate).

-The third of the physical principles that intervene in the operation of the collectors is the isolation of the assembly from the outside, usually formed by an internal lining of the container box.
+The third of the physical principles involved in the operation of solar collectors is the isolation of the assembly from the outside, usually formed by an internal lining of the container box.
+Good insulation improves the use of solar thermal energy.

 Components of a flat solar collector